Course Catalog

 Credit: 2

 Introduction to Electronic Health Records involves the student in the management and application of health records.
-This includes the implementation and management of electronic schedule, creating patient medical record, management of immunization, electronic correspondence, laws and regulation of medical records.
-Prerequisite: 35 wpm timed typing test score.
-Corequisite: MAP-121.
+This includes the implementation and management of electronic schedule, creating patient medical records, electronic correspondence, laws and regulation of medical records.

 Lecture: 3